 The Actuarial Valuations assume an investment rate of return on the assets in each Retirement System.
 For the Fiscal Year ending June 30, 2009, each Retirement System assumed an investment rate of return of either 8.00% or 8.50%.
 Each Retirement System has since reduced its respective investment rate of return.
-SERS and TRS reduced their respective investment rate of return assumptions to 7.00%, and

-GARS and JRS reduced their respective investment rate of return assumptions to 6.75% for Fiscal Year 2016.
+TRS reduced its respective investment rate of return assumptions to 7.00%, and GARS and JRS reduced their respective investment rate of return assumptions to 6.75% for Fiscal Year 2016.
 SURS reduced its assumed investment rate of return to 6.75% for Fiscal Year 2018.
+SERS, JRS and GARS reduced their assumed investment rates of return to 6.75%, 6.50% and 6.50% respectively, each such reduction becoming effective beginning with the Actuarial Valuation to be performed for Fiscal Year 2019.
+According to a February 2019 National Association of Retirement Administrators report on public pension plan assumptions, the national median assumed rate of return for public pension plans is 7.25%.
 The reductions previously approved by the Retirement Systems have the effect of increasing the UAAL and the Required Annual Statutory Contribution as the Retirement Systems assume that plan assets will produce less income to pay projected benefits.
 Due to the volatility of the marketplace, however, the actual rate of return earned by the Retirement Systems on their assets may be higher or lower than the assumed rate.
 See Table E-3 for the rates of return on the Retirement Systems' assets for the last ten fiscal years.
 Changes in the Retirement Systems' assets as a result of market performance will lead to an increase or decrease in the UAAL and the Funded Ratio.
 As a result of the State's adoption of the Asset Smoothing Method, however, only a portion of these increases or decreases will be recognized in the current year, with the remaining actuarial gain or loss spread over the remaining four years.
 See "-ACTUARIAL METHODS-Actuarial Value of Assets" above.